LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry
-My Python notes focus on usages related to our research (data anlaysis + data visualisations + some small tools).
-They are based on my knowlege of Python, so they are not necessarily the best or only solutions to your research needs.
-I have introduced some Python packages here, but there are numerous usages that I do not know.
+My notes focus on usages related to our research (data analysis + data visualisations).
+They are based on my knowlege of Python, so they are not necessarily the best or only solutions to your research needs, there are numerous Python usages that I do not know.

-The contents are organised as follows:
+My notes are organised as follows:

 0. Python basics
 1. Numerical computation